Frequently Asked Questions

 Are there any deadlines?
-Application submission period is September 3, 2013 to January 24, 2014.
-The deadline for submission of the Health Care Program Application and all supporting documentation is January 24, 2014.
+Application submission period begins October 1 of each fall semester and runs until February 14th of the following year.
 Students are responsible for making sure files are complete by the published deadline for each application cycle.

 What should I expect during the admission interview?
 You will meet with one or more of the physical therapy faculty to discuss your interest in and capacity to work as a physical therapist assistant.
 You will be expected to have gained first-hand knowledge of what PTAs do and have considered how you would be good for the field as well as what being a PTA would do for you.
 You will need to demonstrate good verbal communication skills essential for working in a patient care setting.
-Our goal is to use the interview to help you and us make a decision about the appropriateness of physical therapy as a career for you.
+Our goal in the interview is to help you plan and determine the appropriateness of physical therapy as a career for you.
 Any applicant who does not complete a satisfactory interview may not be considered for admission.

 Applicants are responsible for coordinating their own observation experience.
 Select a physical therapy facility in the area that employs both PTs and PTAs, and plan to spend at least half of the observation time with the PTA.
 A minimum of 10 hours of observation must be spent with each.
-Hospitals, nursing homes, and outpatient clinics are good choices; doctors offices, home health care agencies, and chiropractic offices generally are not.
+Hospitals, nursing homes, and outpatient clinics are good choices; doctors’ offices, home health care agencies, and chiropractic offices generally are not.
 Contact the facility of your choice, explain the observation requirement to staff, and schedule your observation hours.
-Remember: the PT or PTA who supervises your observation will submit a recommendation form for your application file.
+Remember: the PT and the PTA who supervises your observation should each submit a recommendation form for your application file.

 What courses can I take before I get started in the program?
-While completing as many non-PTA courses prior to admission promotes success, historically, most graduates completed Anatomy and Physiology I and II (BIO231 and BIO232) and Medical Terminology (HIT 104) prior to entering the program.
+While completing as many non-PTA courses prior to admission promotes success, historically, most graduates completed Anatomy and Physiology I and II (BIO 231 and BIO 232) and Medical Terminology (HIT 104) prior to entering the program.

 When can I begin the PTA courses at Oakton?
 The PTA sequence of courses begins in the fall semester (mid-August).

-How much will it cost me to go to Oakton?
+How much will it cost to attend Oakton?
 Tuition rates are available on the Tuition and Fees Web page.
 Lab fees vary.

 Note: Through a joint agreement or chargeback, students may attend and pay in-district tuition at a community college outside their home district if they are pursuing a certificate or degree.
 Joint agreements and chargebacks are available only when the home community college does not offer the certificate or degree program.
 Residents of the following districts who wish to attend Oakton's PTA program under a joint agreement or chargeback should contact either the Admission or Registration Office at their home college: